input-output-hk/Alonzo-testnet/explainers/PAB-explainer.md

 - Chain index — the chain index is a database of data gathered from Cardano transactions.
 It uses the Cardano node’s chain sync protocol and needs to be co-located with a Cardano node.
 The chain index is a read-only component for the PAB.
 Multiple instances of the PAB can therefore share a single instance of the chain index.
 All chain index queries are served over an HTTP API.
 - Alonzo node — the PAB subscribes to ledger state updates from the node, using a socket protocol.

-The PAB is another powerful tool on Cardano that make DApps simpler, more secure, and more cost-effective to develop.
+The PAB is another powerful tool on Cardano that makes DApps simpler, more secure, and more cost-effective to develop.
 By providing information from canonical sources in a usable form, it relieves developers of many routine tasks.